 ● Liability assessments

 This will cover physical injuries that have transpired within the building’s common property.
-For instance that an injured guest will hold your homeowners’ association responsible, the loss assessment can cover the assessed expenses.
+For instance, if an injured guest will hold your homeowners’ association responsible, the loss assessment can cover the assessed expenses.
 This happens when the assessed amount is more than their master policy coverage.
 There are several types of liability assessments.
 One of which is an animal liability.

-The animal liability is an insurance you can add to your condo policy.
+Animal liability is insurance you can add to your condo policy.
 This will cover bodily injuries or property damages your pets caused to people who are not living with you.
-Due to some condominiums not being pet-friendly, we recommend you to avail the animal liability insurance.
+Due to some condominiums not being pet-friendly, we recommend you avail of animal liability insurance.
 Say, your fluffy friend accidentally trips your neighbor.
 Animal liability insurance will shoulder the expenses.

 ● Master Policy’s Deductible